By Simon Gould

 A quick word about physical activity for seniors

 The secret to getting active especially if you’ve never exercised before, as a senior, is to start slowly.
 I’ll go through the speeds and length of time you should exercise on a treadmill, and while they may seem daunting, starting slowly means they are achievable.
 This is why they’re recommended by WHO and Governments around the world.

-Even younger adults need to a start slowly when starting an exercise routine.
-It's better to do this than try something too fast or long and suffer an injury that stops you progressing for a period of time.
+Even younger adults need to start slowly when starting an exercise routine.
+It’s better to do this than try something too fast or long and suffer an injury that stops you from progressing for a period of time.
 This would be a shame while your motivation is there.
 Any exercise you do has health benefits, and I say this a lot, any exercise is better than none.

 Treadmill walking speed for seniors

 As per Healthline.com, this is the range of average walking speeds for people between the ages of 60 and 89.
 As we get older our walking speed decreases and that’s ok.
 Our muscles decline in size and walking can help reverse this process.
 It’s only natural that our speed is not what it once was, whatever activity we’re doing.

 This is only the average, you may walk faster or slower depending on a number of factors like stride length, height, weight, and more.
 The point is you don’t need to walk too fast to get health benefits from it.
 Beginners often think speed is important but it isn’t, it’s the fact that you’re doing the exercise at all.
 Walking in itself is good for us.

 If you do want to make it a little harder, perhaps you want to lose weight, you can walk briskly but make sure you’re not overdoing it.
 You could use the incline on a treadmill.
 By doing one of these, it would qualify as moderate physical activity as per the World Health Organization (WHO) and give us great health benefits.